-Issue Identified Action to be Taken Responsible Officer & Target Date Changes to Council Governance arrangements The Councils have been fortunate that Officers and Members have been using remote meeting technology for some time.
+Issue Identified Action to be Taken Responsible Officer & Target Date Impact on Corporate Priorities The Council has adopted its corporate priorities and desired outcomes for the period to 2023 based on its Medium Term Financial Plan.
+Clearly the impact of Commence public consultation on draft Corporate Strategy, 'Better Lives for all'.
+Head of Strategy August 2021 Covid-19 has had a significant impact on the Council's ability to achieve its desired outcomes and they have therefore been reviewed.
+Develop detailed delivery plans for Corporate Strategy in order for Council to consider adoption Director of Governance / Head of Strategy September 2021 A draft Corporate Strategy has been developed during 2020/21 with adoption proposed for September 2021 Changes to Council Governance arrangements The Councils have been fortunate that Officers and Members have been using remote meeting technology for some time.
 As soon as the legislation to enable remote meetings was passed, we were able to recommence meetings for essential business and enable the democratic process to function.
-Since May 2021, Council have had to resume face to face meetings which does pose challenges while we continue to deliver on our duty of care to Members and employees which means many of our rooms are too small to maintain social distancing.
-The Council Chamber does allow for Full Council meetings to be held but with limited public / staff participation Consider updating technology to enable hybrid meetings to be held Support lobbying government for new legislation which enables remote and/or hybrid meetings Director of Governance August 2021 Chief Executive December 2021 Internal and External Audit Reports Some issues have been identified in audit reports by the Council's shared in-house internal audit team and the Council's external auditor, Grant Thornton Individually the recommendations do not impact on the wider system of internal control, but action plans for remedial action have been agreed where appropriate All remedial actions detailed in external and internal audit reports will be completed in line with the agreed timescales.
+Since May 2021, Council have had to resume face to face meetings which does pose challenges while we continue to deliver on our duty of case to Members Develop plans for immediate issue of meetings for September 2021 being held at Follaton House Director of Governance August 2021 and employees which means many of our rooms are too small to maintain social distancing.
+To date, South Hams Full Council meetings have been held in the West Devon Council Chamber.
+Support lobbying government for new legislation which enables remote and/or hybrid meetings Chief Executive December 2021

+Issues and action plan from the System of Internal Control Issue Identified Action to be Taken Responsible Officer & Target Date Internal and External Audit Reports Some issues have been identified in audit reports by the Council's shared in-house internal audit team and the Council's external auditor, Grant Thornton Individually the recommendations do not impact on the wider system of internal control, but action plans for remedial action have been agreed where appropriate All remedial actions detailed in external and internal audit reports will be completed in line with the agreed timescales.
 These actions will be monitored by the auditors' 'follow up' procedures.
 Extended Leadership Team (ELT) S151 Officer Internal Audit Manager In line with agreed timescales